yudhir/yudhir.github.io/privacy-policy.md

 ### Game Services

 Service may display Leaderboards or Achievements using Google Play Services.
 Your use of Game Services is expecting you agree to their terms of use.
 We do not collect or store any Personal information from Game Services.
 Other information from Game Services is used only for gaming purpose - Leaderboards or Achievements.

-### Data and Account Deletion
+### Children

+The Application is not used to knowingly solicit data from or market to children under the age of 13.
+### What are my opt-out rights?

 You can stop all collection of information by the Application easily by uninstalling the Application.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
+If you have any questions or concerns  please contact us at y2kdesignworks@gmail.com
 ### Your acceptance of these terms

 By using Service you signify your acceptance of this policy.
 If you do not agree to this policy, please do not use our Service.
 Our privacy policy may change from time to time.
 Your continued use of the Service following the posting of changes to this policy will be deemed your acceptance of those changes.